Herrington

-Herrington is an area in the south of Sunderland, lying within historic County Durham in North East England.
+Herrington is an area in the south of Sunderland, in Tyne and Wear, England, historically in County Durham.

 The Herringtons are split into East & Middle and West and New villages.
 East and Middle Herrington is now a largely residential area just off the A690.
 West and New Herrington are across the A19 road from East and Middle Herrington near Doxford International Business Park.